 I applied this systems view in my work with Evan Benjamin on the first national study of peer review practices ever conducted in the US.
 We found that the key predictors of the likelihood that a program has significant ongoing impact on the quality and safety of care are the same as the key elements of the QI Model.
 In other words, the more that peer review looks like QI instead of QA, the more effective it is felt to be.

-One important outgrowth of the 2007 survey was a 100-point, evidence-based 13-item Peer Review Program Self-Evaluation Tool.
+One important outgrowth of the 2007 survey was a 100-point, evidence-based 13-item Clinical Peer Review Program Self-Assessment Inventory.
 When applied to the original study population, the mean score was 45, suggesting huge opportunity for improvement across the country.
 No one scored at A-level, which may explain the dearth of examples of real success stories.
-These findings were validated and extended by the 2009 ACPE Clinical Peer Review Outcomes Study and the Longitudinal Clinical Peer Review Effectiveness Study.
+These findings were validated and extended by the 2009 ACPE Clinical Peer Review Outcomes Study and the Longitudinal Clinical Peer Review Outcomes Study.

 The QI Model continues to evolve.
 I added the key cultural differentiator of Trust based on the 2009 study results.
-At that time, I also added case identification via Self-reporting based a recognition of the incongruity between a physician's Hippocratic obligation to "Do No Harm" and the sad reality that physicians are blocked from learning and sharing experiences of the unintended outcomes of care from fear of recrimination.
+At that time, I also added case identification via Self-Reporting based a recognition of the incongruity between a physician's Hippocratic obligation to "Do No Harm" and the sad reality that physicians are blocked from learning and sharing experiences of the unintended outcomes of care from fear of recrimination.
 This was later validated in the 2011-12 study.
-The current version of the Peer Review Program Self-Evaluation Tool contains 16 items and is freely available online.
-It will be updated following publication of results from the 2015 update of the Longitudinal Clinical Peer Review Effectiveness Study.
+The most current free version of the Clinical Peer Review Program Self-Assessment Inventory derives from data collected in the 2015-16 update of the Longitudinal Clinical Peer Review Outcomes Study and reported in the International Journal for Quality in Health Care published Online First by Oxford University Press (April 9, 2018) doi:10.1093/intqhc/mzy069.
+It contains 20 items.

 The following table highlights the important differences between the QA and the QI Models for peer review.